The 2019-20 season will be John Hirte's eighth as head coach of the men's and women's tennis teams at Covenant College.

 Hirte was a successful player while he was a student at Covenant.
 He won numerous accolades including GSAC Player of the Year in 2012 for going undefeated in singles play during his senior season, NCCAA First Team All-American status (2012), and NCCAA Scholar Athlete honors.
 He was also instrumental in Covenant's only trip to the NCCAA National Tournament in 2010.

-In his collegiate career, Hirte won 40 singles matches which ranks second all-time in Covenant program history behind Josh Jeremiah (50).
+In his collegiate career, Hirte won 40 dual match singles matches which ranks fourth all-time in program history.

 In his second year of guiding the Covenant programs, he led the women's team to a school record 16 victories and an appearance in the USA South tournament semifinals.
 Hirte's women's team had two USA South All-Conference performers.
 On the men's side, Hirte's team snapped a long losing streak as they continued to show vast improvement.

-During his first five years, Hirte's women's team has had 11 all-conference performers and 22 members earn USA South All-Academic honors.
-On the men's side, Hirte's squad has totaled six USA South All-Conference players, including one Player of the Year, and 17 USA South All-Academic members.
+During his first seven years, Hirte's women's team has had 15 all-conference performers and 28 members earn USA South All-Academic honors.
+On the men's side, Hirte's squad has totaled 10 USA South All-Conference players, including one Player of the Year, and 20 USA South All-Academic members.
+The men's team has also garnered four USA South Team Sportsmanship Awards during Hirte's tenure.

 "I am extremely excited about the opportunity to begin my coaching career at Covenant, a place where I have had a wonderful four years as a student, and as an athlete," Hirte said at the time of his hiring.
 "I hope to bring growth and stability to the tennis program as we aim to achieve more success in the years to come."